Chapter 5

 Within a country, groups or regions can feel disconnected and disempowered, leading to a lack of national pride.
 In these cases, groups often feel that local or regional issues are being ignored by the central government, causing anger and distrust toward the government to arise.
 If the feelings are strong and sustained, demands for changes in the political system can increase.
 This tension can lead to demands from the population ranging from more control in political affairs to complete separation.

-One response that countries will use to keep a country united but still grant some powers is the process of devolution, the transfer of some political power from the central government to subnational levels of government.
+A central government might respond to these pressures by granting some powers while keeping the country united.
+This is a process called devolution, the transfer of some political power from the central government to subnational levels of government.
 The powers within a government—administrative, judicial, and legislative—are divided among the national government and subnational levels.
 This division varies among countries and is influenced by whether the state has a unitary or federal system.
-Federalism by its nature is an example of devolution because provinces and states have power.
-Forces that lead to or accelerate devolution within a country are physical geography, ethno-linguistic divisions, terrorism, economic factors, and social conditions.

 Many ethnic separatist movements throughout the world take place within specific regional lines within states.
 Ethnic separatism is the advocacy of full political separation (or secession) from the larger group along cultural, ethnic, tribal, or governmental lines.
 Ethnic groups and minorities are often concentrated in specific regions, which can lead to independence movements.
 In order to maintain unity, the central government will often grant more authority to these ethnic regions via devolution.